 The Coast Fork has a newish run of spring Chinook salmon (so far with modest catch reports) and also has harvest opportunities for both hatchery and wild trout.

-We have much more information in this article.
+We have much more information in our article about fishing in the Coast Fork Willamette River.

 Willamette River, Middle Fork